 Base: sintered, “extra thick”

-Many of our reviewers are big fans of the J Skis Metal.
-It’s a ski that combines great suspension / damping with a forgiving flex pattern and a playful rocker profile.
+Many of our reviewers were big fans of the J Skis Metal.
+It was a ski that combined great suspension / damping with a forgiving flex pattern and a playful rocker profile.
 That’s a rare combination, and why we’ve found ourselves recommending the Metal to everyone from directional skiers who want the stability of a metal-laminate ski but with added maneuverability, to freestyle skiers looking for something that’s playful but capable at high speeds, to larger beginners and intermediates who want a ski that’s not demanding but that also won’t hold them back as they improve.

-For 20/21, J Skis is getting rid of the Metal, but they’re replacing it with the new Hotshot and this new ski looks like it maintains many of the elements we love about the Metal, along with some potential improvements.
-We’re hoping to get some time on the Hotshot while there’s still snow in Crested Butte, but for now we’ll go into its design, how it compares to the Metal, and how it stands out in the current market.
+For 20/21, J Skis got rid of the Metal, but they replaced it with the new Hotshot and this new ski looks like it maintains many of the elements we love about the Metal, along with some potential improvements.

 What J says about the Hotshot